-That’s especially true in the business world, which creates a Catch-22 for professionals without statistical training.
-They can’t ignore the data their company collects on web traffic, sales, consumer behavior and more — often referred to by the umbrella term “business intelligence" — but confronting an unmediated database can be overwhelming.
-(Even Microsoft Excel gets flummoxed by the modern profusion of data, hence the rise of big data platforms.)
+Companies can’t ignore the data their company collects on web traffic, sales, consumer behavior and more — often referred to by the umbrella term “business intelligence” — but confronting an unmediated database can be overwhelming.

 Business intelligence software offers a solution.
 It functions as a user-friendly skin over a database, translating its contents into digestible, actionable insights that people without data science degrees can grasp.
 Unsurprisingly, business intelligence software plays an essential role in organization-wide data cultures, which aren’t specific to tech anymore; at this point, even grocery chains cultivate data cultures.

 10 Business Intelligence Applications

 - Payless Shoes

 Finding ways to boost sales, understand user-product interactions and personalize recommendations have led to the widespread adoption of business intelligence tools.
 As a result, more business intelligence companies have emerged to help organizations capture data and develop better processes.

 The need to make informed decisions at a rapid pace continues to drive the expansion of the business intelligence field.
 Below are 17 business intelligence applications and examples that reveal the creative ways companies wield data to their advantage.

 There would be no business intelligence without the tech sector.
 Companies couldn’t capture all this business data in the first place without cloud computing — a concept that has been kicked around since the 1960s, it only became a real part of digital infrastructure in the 21st century.
 That’s thanks in large part to Salesforce, founded in 1999.
 One of the first SaaS companies, the renowned CRM provider played a key role in mainstreaming cloud usage.